william-ng/designs/README.md

 # Some of my designs from the past

-## UI/UX for a sales opportunity management mobile app
+## UI/UX Design for a sales opportunity management mobile app

 Version ! | Version 2
 ------------ | -------------